diane-park/grade-calculator/README.md

 # grade-calculator
 My first website!
-Takes inputed grades and either calculates your grade or tells you what you need on your final.
+Takes inputed grades and either calculates your grade or tells you what you need on your final to reach a desired grade.